 (a) Loan Repayment Program—no more than 2 psychiatrists (MD or DO); and no more than a combined total of 2 clinical or counseling psychologists, licensed clinical social workers, licensed professional counselors, marriage and family therapists, or psychiatric nurse specialists;

 Application Requests, Dates and Address

-Paperwork Reduction Act: The Recruitment and Retention Assistance Application has been approved by the Office of Management and Budget under the Paperwork Reduction Act.
+Paperwork Reduction Act: The Recruitment & Retention Assistance Application has been approved by the Office of Management and Budget under the Paperwork Reduction Act.
 The OMB clearance number is 0915-0230 and expires August 31, 2008.

-The program is not subject to the provision of Executive Order 12372, Intergovernmental Review of Federal Programs (as implemented through 45 CFR part 100).Start Signature
+The program is not subject to the provisions of Executive Order 12372, Intergovernmental Review of Federal Programs (as implemented through 45 CFR Part 100).Start Signature

 Elizabeth M. Duke,